keenstoat/pick-and-place-i40/aas/README.md

 ## FA³ST Server Docker Image for Raspberry PI

-The Docker image `fraunhoferiosb/faaast-service` does not have compatibility for linux/arm/v8 platform.
+The Docker image `fraunhoferiosb/faaast-service` does not have compatibility for `linux/arm/v8` platforms.
 For this reason a custom docker image must be used to run the FA³ST server with docker in a raspberry Pi.

 The image must be built in the Raspberry PI because the difference in architecture prevents the image form being built in an architecture other than ARM (which is the Raspberry Pi's architecture)